Residents in North America look to the sky for a rare total solar eclipse

 The moon fully blocked the sun in parts of Canada, Mexico and the US, drawing the attention of star-gazers and scientists.

-A major golf tournament ground to a halt.
+Preparations for a major golf tournament ground to a halt.
 Schools emptied of students.
 And thousands of people across North America turned their eyes to the sky to watch a rare celestial event.

 On Monday, parts of Canada, Mexico and the United States were treated to a total solar eclipse, a phenomenon that will not arise for another two decades.